GoogleCloudPlatform/healthcare/deploy/README.md

 ```

 You can now investigate the Terraform configs DPT will deploy under
 `/tmp/dpt_output` and also see all the commands it will run.
-It will alsop run
+It will also run
 some basic validation on your configs.

 ### Apply project configs